-If you are facing a divorce, you may have heard of or explored divorce mediation.
+If you are facing a divorce, then you may have heard of or explored mediation.
 Collaborative law and mediation are two entirely different approaches to dispute resolution.

-In divorce mediation, a neutral third party helps the parties negotiate the various facets of their divorce to reach a settlement they both agree on.
+In mediation, a neutral third party helps the parties negotiate the various facets of their divorce to reach a settlement they both agree on.
 The mediator, however, cannot provide any form of legal advice or advocate on either partner’s behalf.
-This is the primary difference between collaborative law and mediation because, in collaborative law, each partner gets their own attorney who can provide legal advice.
-Additionally, in mediation, the mediator cannot draft the final divorce agreement, whereas a collaborative law attorney can.
+This is the primary difference between collaborative law and mediation because, in collaborative law, each partner gets their own collaborative divorce lawyer who can provide legal advice.
+Additionally, mediators cannot draft the final divorce agreement, whereas a collaborative law attorney can.

 Work with the Law Offices of Jonathan Merel, P.C.